There are so many fun, simple, beautiful things we can do with our families to celebrate the real meaning of Easter.

 Arrest and Trial – Matthew 26: 47-68

 We also talk about how Christ suffered as he took the sins of the world upon him in the Garden of Gethsemane and discuss the Atonement a bit.
-Here’s a favorite depiction of what happened after the Last Supper that works well for us:
+The short film, “The Lamb of God” offers my favorite depiction of what happened after the Last Supper.
+Click HERE to watch.

 On Friday we talk about Christ’s death, sometimes read parts of Matthew 27, and look at this picture: